radio-astro-tools/spectral-cube/docs/accessing.rst

 The default units of a spectral axis are determined from the FITS header or WCS object used to initialize the cube, but it is also possible to change the spectral axis (see :doc:`manipulating`).

+More generally, it is possible to extract the world coordinates of all the pixels using the :attr:`~spectral_cube.SpectralCube.world` property, which returns the spectral axis then the two positional coordinates in reverse order (in the same order as the data indices).

+   >>> velo, dec, ra = cube.world[:]

+In order to extract coordinates, a slice (such as ``[:]`` above) is required.
+Using ``[:]`` will return three 3-d arrays with the coordinates for all pixels.
+Using e.g. ``[0,:,:]`` will return three 2-d arrays of coordinates for the first spectral slice.

+If you forget to specify a slice, you will get the following error:

+   >>> velo, dec, ra = cube.world
+   ...
+   Exception: You need to specify a slice (e.g. ``[:]`` or ``[0,:,:]`` in order to access this property.

+In the case of large data cubes, requesting the coordinates of all pixels would likely be too slow, so the slicing allows you to compute only a subset of the pixel coordinates (see :doc:`big_data` for more information on dealing with large data cubes).